Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Experiment

 \subsection{Detection and Segmentation}

-\textbf{COCO: object detection \& instance segmentation}\quad We follow the configuration provided by~\cite{chen2022context} to evaluate the pre-trained models on the COCO~\cite{COCO2014} dataset.
-We use Mask R-CNN~\cite{MaskRCNN2017} implemented by MMDetection~\cite{MMdet2019}.
-We use the AdamW optimizer~\cite{adamw} with a weight decay of $0.05$.
-The standard $1\times$ ($12$ epochs) and $3\times$ schedules are applied, where the initial learning rate is $3\times10^{-4}$ and it decays by a factor of $10$ after $3/4$ and $11/12$ of fine-tuning epochs.
-The layer-wise decay rate is set to be $0.90$.
-We also try a $3\times$ Cascade Mask R-CNN~\cite{cascade} towards higher accuracy.
+\textbf{COCO: object detection \& instance segmentation} We follow the configuration provided by CAE to evaluate the pre-trained models on the COCO dataset.
+We use Mask R-CNN implemented by MMDetection.
+We use the AdamW optimizer with a weight decay of 0.05.
+The standard 1× (12 epochs) and 3× schedules are applied, where the initial learning rate is $\mathbf{3 \times {10}^{-4}}$ and it decays by a factor of 10 after 3/4 and 11/12 of fine-tuning epochs.
+The layer-wise decay rate is set to be 0.90.
+We also try a 3× Cascade Mask R-CNN towards higher accuracy.
 We apply multi-scale training and single-scale testing.

-Results are summarized in Table~\ref{tab:downstream}.
+Results are summarized in Table ~\ref{tab:downstream}.
 Compared to image classification, the advantages of iTPN become more significant because the pre-trained neck is reused, so that the fine-tuning stage only needs to initialize a task-specific head.
-For example, using a pixel-supervised \textsf{base}-level backbone, the $1\times$ Mask R-CNN produces $53.0\%$ box AP, surpassing all other methods significantly (\textit{e.g.}, $+4.6\%$ over MAE~\cite{MAE2022} and $+3.0\%$ over CAE~\cite{chen2022context}).
-Compared to HiViT that did not pre-train the feature pyramid, iTPN claims a $+1.7\%$ gain in box AP.
-The $1\times$ Mask R-CNN results are even competitive among prior methods with a $3\times$ Mask R-CNN or a $3\times$ Cascade Mask R-CNN.
-With these stronger heads, iTPN reports stronger numbers, \textit{e.g.}, the box/mask AP is $56.0\%$/$48.5\%$ using $3\times$ Cascade Mask R-CNN, setting a new record with \textsf{base}-level models.
-The advantages persist when either CLIP supervision is introduced or the \textsf{large}-level backbone is used.
+For example, using a pixel-supervised base-level backbone, the 1× Mask R-CNN produces 53.0\% box AP, surpassing all other methods significantly (e.g., +4.6\% over MAE [25] and +3.0\% over CAE ).
+Compared to HiViT which did not pre-train the feature pyramid, iTPN claims a +1.7\% gain in box AP.
+The 1× Mask R-CNN results are even competitive among prior methods with a 3× Mask RCNN or a 3× Cascade Mask R-CNN.
+With these stronger heads, iTPN reports stronger numbers, e.g., the box/mask AP is 56.0\%/48.5\% using 3× Cascade Mask R-CNN, setting a new record with base-level models.
+The advantages persist when either CLIP supervision is introduced or the large-level backbone is used.
 Later, we will show that the benefits indeed come from pre-training the feature pyramid and loading it for downstream fine-tuning.